grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-http/10-url- url- .md

 excerpt: 'Creates a URL with a name tag.'
 ---

 URLs that contain dynamic parts can introduce a large number of unique URLs in the metrics stream.
-To remedy this issue you can use `http.url` to set a consistent name tag in your requests.
+You can use `http.url` to set a consistent name tag in your requests to remedy this issue.
 Read more on [URL Grouping](/using-k6/http-requests#url-grouping).

 | Parameter | Type            | Description                                                      |
 | --------- | --------------- | ---------------------------------------------------------------- |